2019–20 Iraq FA Cup

-The 2019–20 Iraq FA Cup was the 30th edition of the Iraqi knockout football cup as a clubs-only competition, the main domestic cup in Iraqi football, featuring a total of 20 teams from the Iraqi Premier League and 48 teams from the Iraq Division One and Iraq Division Two.
+The 2019–20 Iraq FA Cup was the 30th edition of the Iraqi knockout football cup as a club competition, the main domestic cup in Iraqi football, featuring a total of 20 teams from the Iraqi Premier League and 48 teams from the Iraqi First Division League and Iraqi Second Division League.
 The tournament started on 12 September 2019, but was cancelled during the Round of 32 because of the COVID-19 pandemic.

 Format

 Participation

-The cup started with the first round, consisting of 48 teams from the Iraq Division One and Iraq Division Two, followed by the second round, consisting of the 24 qualified teams.
+The cup started with the first round, consisting of 48 teams from the Iraqi First Division League and Iraqi Second Division League, followed by the second round, consisting of the 24 qualified teams.
 The 20 Iraqi Premier League clubs joined the 12 qualified teams to form the Round of 32.

 Cards

 If a player received a second yellow card, they were banned from the next cup match.
 If a player received a red card, they were banned for a minimum of one match, but more could be added by the Iraq Football Association.